 We are leading a project funded by ESA to assess the end-user benefits from such a service, bringing together professional geomorphological expertise from partners at the British Geological Survey (BGS), the Geological Survey Ireland (GSI), the Environmental Hydaulic Institute Cantabria and Arctus, working with the University of Quebec, Rimouski (UQAR) as part of a Coastal Change consortium.

 ARGANS Ltd is focused on conducting assessments over 25 years using a range of satellite sensors such as Copernicus Sentinel Multispectral and SAR data, USGS Landsat data supported with a blend of some commercial data provided by the ESA Third Party Mission programme.
 Monitoring Coastal Erosion by employing a range of innovative Satellite Imagery techniques enables a large spatial scale and a high temporal and spatial resolution to be delivered in an affordable manner which can be made applicable to anywhere around the world.

 Analysing 25 years of data from ESA Sentinel-1, Sentinel-2 and NOAA Landsat archives to monitor historic change.

 Conducting an initial coastline analysis of coastal sites in Canada, Ireland, Spain and the UK providing products driven by the needs of the user community..

 Engaging with scientists and end users alike from around the world to develop cutting edge applications.

-Land and water can be divided into binary classes using both Sentinel-2 VNIR and Sentinel-1 SAR satellite imagery.
+Land and water can be divided into binary classes using both Sentinel-2 VNIR (LiuJezek_CoastL processor) and Sentinel-1 SAR satellite imagery.
 The boundary between these two regions can then be extracted, vectorised, and finally contextualised with local tidal data to produce a waterline product.
 The image is of the Start Bay test site.